bsnsk/CSInfoCollector/README.md

 Collectors for CS faculty information of several US universities.

-A tool for course Practice of Computer Network.
+A tool for course Computer Network, Peking University 2016.

+For more information, visit [CSInfo Project](https://bsnsk.github.io/project/2016/04/28/CSInfo.html).

+The way to run these spiders can be found on Scrapy Documentations.

+## University Progress List

-## 1-10
+### 1-10

 - [x] 1 CMU (CSD only)
 - [x] 1 MIT